animatedmax/spring-data-geode/src/main/markdown/reference/gemfire-bootstrap.md

 <div class="paragraph">

-Be careful when mixing the different life-cycles of {data-store-name}
-and the Spring container together in this manner.
+Be careful when mixing the different life-cycles of GemFire and the Spring container together in this manner.
 Not all use cases and scenarios are supported.
-The {data-store-name} `cache.xml` configuration would be similar to the following (which comes from {sdg-acronym}'s test suite):
+The GemFire `cache.xml` configuration would be similar to the following (which comes from {sdg-acronym}'s test suite):